 Restaurant, Contemporary, $$$

 Wine is a big deal at Charlie Bird, and its carefully selected offerings are served in elegant Zalto glasses with stems as slender as the beautiful people who frequent the place.
 The menu feels very much American, but it has a bit of Italian flair (there’s excellent pasta, after all).
 Try the farro salad (featuring ingredients that rotate with the seasons) or the famed Tuscan chicken liver swiped with rhubarb mostarda and lemon thyme.

 Experience a bit of France at Le Coucou

-A couple of years ago, Le Coucou was one of the buzziest NYC openings—and deservedly so.
+A couple of years ago, Le Coucou was one of the buzziest NYC openings – and deservedly so.
 Le Coucou sparked New York’s poignant return to classic French dining, presented in a room that’s elegant yet decidedly unstuffy.
-Go for a killer date, or when you’ve recently come into a large sum of money, and don’t miss the quenelle de brochet with caviar or the stunning three-dish tout le lapin (entire rabbit).
+Go for a killer date, or when you’ve come into a large sum of money, and don’t miss the quenelle de brochet with caviar, or the stunning three-dish tout le lapin (an entire rabbit).